Listening Is An Art

 "Yes, the apple is full of energy, so let's cut it up and eat it.
 First, we'll wash it."
 I turn on the water and place the apple under the water letting Anna see the action.
 "Do you want to touch the water, Anna?"
 She looks a bit apprehensive.
 "That's okay, you don't have to touch the water.
 Let's dry the apple with a towel.
 I'll put you down here while I cut the apple, okay, Anna?"
 I lean her against the counter wall and cut the apple up into slices.

-Anna watches the motions of the knive and the way the apple falls apart.
+Anna watches the motions of the knife and the way the apple falls apart.
 "Here is a slice for you to taste and one for me."
 I pop a piece into my mouth and chew it saying, "delicious and nutritious!"
-I press a slice against Anna's lips and her tongue licks it instinctively!
+I press a slice against Anna's lips and her tongue licks it instinctively.
 I place the apple into her hand and wait for her to grip it.
 And so goes the conversation between Papa Green Bean and her daughter.

 What made Anna a wonderful conversationalist?